Ppoutiainen92/SampleNameChanger/README.md

 ## Installing

-To install this program download [version number].zip file and extract it to chosen folder.
+To install this program download /ReleaseVersions/[version number].zip file and extract it to chosen folder.

 ## Built With